apnadkarni/blt/doc/tabset.rst

 *pathName* **invoke** *tabName*
   Selects *tabName*, displaying its folder in the tabset.
-In addtion the TCL command associated with the tab (see the tabset's **-selectcommand** option or the tab's **-command** option) is invoked, if there is one.
-  *TabName* may be an index, tag, or label but may not refer to more than one tab.
-This command is ignored if the tab's state (see the **-state** option) is "disabled".
+In addtion the TCL command associated with the tab (see the **-selectcommand** option) is invoked.  *TabName* may be an index, tag, or label but may not refer to more than one tab.
+This command is ignored if the tab's state is "disabled" (see the **-state** option).

 *pathName* **move** *tabName* *how* *destTabName* Moves the *tabName* to a new position in the tabset. *How* is either